The 6th Annual Thomas Cup will be held virtually.

 2019 Event Sponsors

-Throughout the event, teams of 5 students will test their skills in challenges including:
+During the event, teams of 5 students tested their skills in challenges including:

 - League of Legends gaming competition